laur89/docker-borg-mysql-backup/README.md

                               env var of same name; true|false
-      -R REMOTE               remote connection; overrides env var of same name -T REMOTE_REPO          path to repo on remote host; overrides env var of same name -p PREFIX               borg archive name prefix. note that the full archive name already contains HOST_NAME and timestamp, so omit those.
+      -R REMOTE               remote connection; overrides env var of same name -T REMOTE_REPO          path to repo on remote host; overrides env var of same name -H HC_ID                the unique/id part of healthcheck url, replacing the '{id}' placeholder in HC_URL; may also provide new full url to call instead
+      -p PREFIX               borg archive name prefix. note that the full archive name already contains HOST_NAME and timestamp, so omit those.
       NODES_TO_BACK_UP...     last arguments to backup.sh are files&directories to be